redhat-nfvpe/container-perf-tools/standalone-trafficgen/README.md

 worrying its impact to other tools in the common tool set container.

 So for the trafficgen, there are too choices,
-- This stand along trafficgen container.
+- This stand-alone trafficgen container.
 This can be used for either automation or manual test.
 - The common tool set container image.
 This can only be used for manual test.